18F/handbook/_pages/welcome-to-TTS/classes/writing-lab.md

 Our role is limited to improving the overall quality of content — its readability, flow, voice, and tone — and doesn't include approving it for publication.
 After a piece of writing has passed through the Writing Lab, it will be polished and will follow [18F’s Content Guide](https://content-guide.18f.gov/), but that doesn’t necessarily mean it’s ready to be published.
 Obtaining necessary approvals, designing a place for the content to live, and completing the technical work of posting content are all responsibilities of the content owner.

 The Writing Lab is designed for short engagements.
-If you need more than 10 hours of content help, please [submit a staffing request](https://github.com/18F/staffing-and-resources) to get a content designer assigned to your project.
+If you need more than 10 hours of content help, please visit [#staffing-resourcing](https://gsa-tts.slack.com/messages/staffing-resourcing) to ask for guidance on getting somebody assigned to your project.

 ### <a id="asking-for-help">How do I ask for help?</a>

 Standard practice is to file an issue in our [GitHub repo](https://github.com/18F/writing-lab).
 If you don’t feel comfortable filing an issue, reach out to us on our Slack channel, [#writing-lab](https://gsa-tts.slack.com/archives/writing-lab).
 Provide us with the basic details of your project and we’ll create an issue for you (and tag you in it).
-Lab members make edits and specific comments in Google Docs, and they discuss larger questions in comments on the GitHub issue.
+Lab members will reach out to schedule a 15-30 minute consult with you and make edits and specific comments in Google Docs.
+They may also discuss larger questions in comments on the GitHub issue.
 Whenever possible, Lab members try to pick up and close issues within a week.

 This is a lot to digest, so we’ve created this [Writing Lab One Sheet](https://docs.google.com/document/d/1pyP501N6L-mJStTUIhsZ9UQoxy7quzoKND9iibS51ls/edit) for you to keep.
-It has all the information we think you might need in the future.

 ### <a id="If-your-issue-isn't-picked-up">What should I do if my issue isn't picked up?</a>